 Sometimes grenade shots are also called a scooby or scoober, but there are so many variations of what a scooby shot could be (like I said earlier, it’s almost become a catch-all term for nearly all “upside-down” shots) that, for simplicity’s sake, and because of the flight pattern of this shot, we’re sticking with calling it a grenade here. ↩

 Alex Colucci is the managing editor at Ultiworld Disc Golf.
 He is a disc golfer currently living in Northeast Ohio who teaches geography sometimes.
-Contact him at email@example.com and follow him on Twitter.
+Contact him at firstname.lastname@example.org with tips, news and questions, and follow him on Twitter.